 -

 Histamine is an immune messenger.
-We need some to function, but too much, too fast or issues with "dumping" histamine, can cause problems to stack up fast.
+We need some to function, but too much, too fast or for those with issues processing histamine, it can cause problems to stack up fast.

 - allergic responses